Andy-Python-Programmer/aero/README.md

 make distro-image
 make qemu

 # To build documentation run the following command.
-The documentation will be outputed to the `target/doc` directory.
+The documentation will be outputed
-make doc
+# to the `target/doc` directory.
+#
-# The documentation will be available in the `target/doc` directory.
+# Optionally you can pass `open=yes` to open the documentation in the default browser.
+make doc open=yes
 ```

 # Contributing